The Rabbit Hutch

 Many rabbit hutches have doors that are secured with a twisting section of wood.
 Unfortunately, this can easily become loose or a fox (or other predator) scratching at the door can open it.

-This style of hutch door catch should be replaced with proper slide bolts and in some cases with the addition of a padlock too.
+This style of hutch door catch should be replaced with proper slide bolts and in some cases with the addition of a padlock too - more on types of locks.
 These can also be handy for preventing young children opening the hutch unsupervised.

 Another potential problem area can be the mesh sections of the hutch - this should be securely fastened and preferably weld mesh rather than chicken wire.
 You can attach mesh using U-shaped nails available from DIY stores.
 Mesh that has small holes (under half an inch) is best - larger diameters can allow cats (or other animals) to put their paws inside and claw at the rabbit.